 Those who use chewing tobacco should beware if they get constant bleeding in areas where they place the tobacco in the mouth.
 Also, any types of lumps or bumps that develop in the mouth.
 Generally, people use chewing tobacco in the lower lip and mouth area.
 The user should be checking for any irregularities developing in that area of the mouth.
 Your dentist or doctor if they see anything, will first tell the patient to stop using chewing tobacco.
 As with most oral cancers, any sign of cancer developing - will usually mean for your dentist or doctor to do some kind of biopsy.
 That is, evaluate the area thoroughly and do medical tests.

+People with stomatitis usually have red ulcers which can be painful.
 What is Stomatitis?
 Does stomatitis include lesions or ulcers?
 Stomatitis comes from the word “stoma” - referring to mouth and “titis” referring to inflammation.
-Usually, stomatitis will see some kind of inflammation, though sometimes can have this stomatitis condition without ulceration.
-Stomatitis can be caused by various bacteria, fungi or viruses.
+Usually, people with stomatitis will see some kind of inflammation and ulcers.
+Though sometimes people can have this stomatitis condition without ulceration.
+Stomatitis can be caused by various bacteria, fungi, or viruses.

-Generally, want to eat softer and easier to chew foods.
+If you do have stomatitis, then will want to eat softer and easier-to-chew foods.
 Topical corticosteroid products can provide some relief, though having this condition does take usually over a week to heal.

-If have a lesion that grows in size and does not heal, mouth cancer is a concern that needs attention.
-Generally, any oral lesion(s) that have and concern you - should let your dental office and dentist know.
-Obviously the common cold sore will see and go.
-But if have some lesions or oral growth that notice, and concerns you - good idea to have it checked out by your doctor.
+If have a lesion that grows in size and does not heal, then will need to do tests by your physician & dentist to know whether have any kind of oral cancer?
+If there is mouth cancer that would need immediate attention.
+Generally, if any oral lesion(s) have any concerns you - should let your dental office and dentist know.
+Obviously, the common cold sore will see and go.
+But if have some lesions or oral growth that notice, and concern you - good idea to have it checked out by your doctor.
 Your dentist or oral surgeon will check the area thoroughly and conduct some type of biopsy, in many cases.
 A biopsy provides detailed information at the cellular level.

-Mouth cancer questions - A tooth abscess or mouth cancer?
+Many people have online oral mouth cancer questions.
+Many people become concerned if there is oral inflammation, whether it is a tooth abscess, gum problem, or mouth cancer?
 A tooth abscess can usually be seen with a dental x-ray of the area.
 Large caries in the tooth (a cavity) and a form of swelling in the gum area around the root of the tooth, usually indicate a tooth abscess.
 A tooth abscess is usually treated by doing a root canal or extracting the tooth.
 In some cases, antibiotics are prescribed, too.
 It is important to understand that antibiotics without dental treatment won’t solve the problem.
-It’s very important that a tooth with a cavity or abscess receives definitive treatment by a dentist.
+It’s very important that a tooth with a cavity or abscess receives definitive treatment from a dentist.
 It is important to again state, that an oral lesion may or may not be cancerous.

 Regular dental exams include the experienced eye of your dentist checking the lining of the mouth.
 With over 30 square inches of tissue in your mouth, there are many areas that need periodic evaluation.
 If you notice any changes in your mouth, it’s always better to be safe than sorry.
 See your dentist and get answers that could possibly save your life.
 For those that want to Mouth Cancer Chat online with us or ask a dentist an oral lesions question, simply go to the DentalChat.com post page.